 - PROVIDE ID & CURRENT UTILITY BILL

-- Clients must provide a government issued ID for at least one member of the household and a current utility bill each month when they pick up food.
+- Clients must provide a government issued ID for at least one member of the household (preferably the member who is present at the Food Pantry).
+A copy of a current utility bill must be provided when there has been a change of address or it’s the beginning of our new fiscal year (July).
 If you do not have this information when you come in, we have the right to refuse service.
 Paper copies or a picture of the required information on your cell phone are accepted, but we do not keep copies on file.
 You must bring required information each time you shop.

 This table shows yearly gross income for each family size.
 If your household income is at or below the income listed for the number of people in your household, you are eligible to receive food.
 This certification form is being completed in connection with the distribution of food from the state funded program and/or Federal assistance through The Emergency Food Assistance Program.